Cybargeneration/Wifi-Stealer/README.md

-Here's a **README** file for your GitHub repository:

 ---

-# Wi-Fi Password Extractor (Python)
+# Wi-Fi Password  (Python)

-This is the code demonstrated in the video.
-The script extracts saved Wi-Fi passwords from a Windows system and sends them via email using an Outlook account.
+The script steals saved Wi-Fi passwords from a Windows system and sends them via email using an Outlook account.

 ## Disclaimer
 This code is for **educational purposes only**.
 Unauthorized use of this script to steal Wi-Fi passwords is illegal and unethical.
 Please use responsibly.